Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. Open **Morrowind Launcher** trough shortcut or *Morrowind\Morrowind Launcher.exe*.
 Click on the *Data Files* button.
 Here we want to activate the mods we want to play with.
 To activate mods you'll have to double click them so they get a check mark.
 - Don't activate the .esps that start with **Rem_**; these are our grass mods and only need to be active durning Distant Land generation within MGE XE.
 - **XE Sky Variations.esp** comes with MGE XE.
-It affects the colours of clear and cloudy skies and makes it so that you will have a different sky every day.
+It affects the colours of clear and cloudy skies and makes it so that you will have a different sky scattering colours every day.
+Highly recommended to use.

 From here on you can decide to install your own selection of mods on top of this guide, though one could argue that a slightly modded vanilla setup is the best way of playing Morrowind (especially for people how experience the game for the first time).